Often discussion questions are aimed at the timid reader. The questions below aren't.

 Background on Job

-Questions on the prologue and Job's first lament, including a question on the chapter "Sitting Shiva" from Miriam's Kitchen by Elizabeth Ehrlich
+Questions on the prologue and Job's first lament, including a question on "Sitting Shiva" from Miriam's Kitchen by Elizabeth Ehrlich

 Questions about Job's three friends